Bears-R-Us/arkouda/pydoc/file_io/HDF5.md

 When reading array values, the data type of the values is automatically detected and is therefore not required to be included in the metadata.

-### ArrayView

-`ArrayView` objects require additional attributes to be read properly.

-`Rank`: `int`
-> Integer representing the number of dimensions in the dataset.
-This should be stored as the rank of the *unflattened* data, even when storing as a flattened array.

-`Shape`: `int array`
->Integer array storing the size of each dimension.
-The array should be of length equal to the `Rank`.

-Providing these attributes allows for the ArrayView object to be reconstructed from its values.

-> 1. Dataset (will have a user provided name.
-Defaults to 'ArrayView')
->       1. Attributes
->           1. ObjType: 0
->           2. isBool: 0 or 1
->           3. Rank: `number_of_dimensions`
->           4. Shape: `array_of_size_rank`
->           5. file_version: 2.0 (Optional)
->           6. arkouda_version: 'current_arkouda_version' (Optional)
->       2. Data - values of the ArrayView.

 ### pdarray